Students learn valuable daily skills

 The Parent Toolkit includes:

-- Grade Level Overview - Parent Roadmaps, developed by The Council of Great City Schools, include activities specific to grade level learning, questions to ask the teacher, an understanding of how the standards build, tips for helping your child learn outside of school, and links for additional resources.
+- Grade Level Overview - Parent Roadmaps, developed by The Council of Great City Schools, includes activities specific to grade level learning, questions to ask the teacher, an understanding of how the standards build, tips for helping your child learn outside of school, and links for additional resources.

 - Homework Help - Questions for parents to ask children as they assist them with homework and online resources for additional support.